 - How to take care of the expenses of the marital home including the rent, mortgage, utilities, maintenance, and so on.

 - If legal separation is transformed into a Divorce decree who will be responsible for the expenditure of the marital home;

 - How to divide the assets acquired during the marriage

 - Terms of spousal support or alimony and the terms of child support, child custody and visitation rights of the other parent.

-The two parties have to sign the Agreement in front of a notary public.
-Each spouse ought to have a copy of the signed agreement.
+The two parties have to sign the marital separation agreement form in front of a notary public.
+Each spouse ought to have a copy of the signed trial separation agreement form.

-What makes temporary marriage Separation agreement legally enforceable?
+What makes temporary marriage Separation agreements legally enforceable?